Design a UI element everyday, for 100 days.

 What is, at a minimum, required to sign someone up?
 Two fields - an email address and a password.
-The email address can be used for account confirmation, and can allow a user to login if mistakes were made while creating a password.
-This eliminates the need for a second password field.
-An option is provided to view the password in clear text to assist the user.
+The email address can be used for account confirmation, and allows a user to regain access if mistakes were made while creating a password.
+An option to view the password in clear text is also available to assist the user.

 The display picture is not mandatory.
 However, and especially on mobile devices, users may have a profile picture readily available and the field provides the opportunity to personalise an otherwise sparse sign up form.